Dynamic-Capital/Dynamic-Capital/docs/dynamic-gateway-engine.md

 - Store gateway tokens in your preferred secrets manager and inject them at deployment time.
+- Track gateway credential keys in `env/env.map.json` (see the `gateway-credentials` domain) so `npm run env:validate` and `npm run env:sync` confirm Supabase, Vercel, and droplet deployments are populated.
 - Review any bootstrap scripts or infrastructure templates to ensure they set the required environment variables before the gateway engine starts.